Andrevitali/g8-2024-website/_pages/data.markdown

 ### Validation
-Simply sorting the restaurants by descending CraveIT score, we got our top 10s back.
 <br>
 CraveIT does something that no other app does: a restaurant ranking that is specifically based on the quality of a particular dish; this, of course, is a result we cherish.
 On the other hand it poses a problem: it’s an unsupervised process for the validation of which we have no obvious label.
 We don’t know what is the correct result that our ranking is supposed to return.
 <br>